EnviroDIY/LearnEnviroDIY/_episodes/06-PlatformIO_MonitorSensors.md

   1. Set the baud rate to 57600 for this task.
 The sketch has this correct, but you may need to set it `platformio.ini` as ```monitor_speed = 57600``` and possibly when prompted by your serial monitor.
 If you have the wrong baud rate, the serial print may look fine, but any date you try to set will give an "out of range" error.
   2. Upload `Example_04_Mayfly_setRTC.ino` to your Mayfly.
   3. Open the serial monitor to confirm that it is outputting a time (probably ~January of 2000).
+The date and time should be scrolling if your sketch and monitor speed are correct.
-  4. Click on the keyboard icon at the top left corner of the serial monitor window to open the Serial Text Insert box.
+  4. Now open the Arduino IDE, select your port (Tools menu), and open the serial monitor (magnifying glass).
+The place to insert text is at the top of the serial monitor.
+There's a "Send" button on the top right of the serial monitor.
   5. Open a web browser to the [current unix time stamp at Sodaq](http://time.sodaq.net/) or [http://www.unixtimestamp.com/](http://www.unixtimestamp.com/).
 I prefer the simplicity of [time.sodaq.net](http://time.sodaq.net/).
   6. I like to split my screen between PlatformIO and my web browser for the next task.
-  7. As quickly as possible, you will need to copy the numeric unix time from the web browser and paste into the PlatformIO Serial Text Insert box.
+  7. As quickly as possible, you will need to copy the numeric unix time from the web browser and paste into the Arduino IDE Serial Text Insert box.
 For the sketch to receive this time it needs to begin with a *T* followed by the numeric unix time stamp.
-I type the *T* into PlatformIO, then refresh the browser, select the number, copy, insert my cursor after the T in PlatformIO, paste, and immediately press [Enter].
+I type the *T* into PlatformIO, then refresh the browser, select the number, copy, insert my cursor after the T in Arduino IDE, paste, and immediately press [Enter] or click [Send].
   <img src="https://envirodiy.github.io/LearnEnviroDIY/fig/serialtextinsert.png" width="400">
   8. If it worked, your serial monitor will begin scrolling a time that is within a minute of the current time, which is good enough for now.